Iceberg B-15: History

 In the last weeks of March 2000, Iceberg B-15 calved from the Ross Ice Shelf near Roosevelt Island, Antarctica.
 The calving occurred along pre-existing cracks in the ice shelf.
 The iceberg measured around 295 × 37 km, with a surface area of 10915 km2.
 Scientists believe that the enormous piece of ice broke away as part of a long-term natural cycle, which occurs every fifty to one hundred years.
 In 2000, 2002, and 2003, Iceberg B-15 broke up into several pieces, the largest of which, B-15A, covered 6400 km2 of the sea surface.

-In November 2003, after the separation from B-15J, B-15A drifted away from Ross Island on the open waters of the Ross Sea.
-In December 2003, a small knife-shaped iceberg, B-15K (about 300 km^{2}), detached itself from the main body of B-15A and started drifting northward.
+In November 2003, after a separation created a new iceberg designated B-15J, B-15A drifted away from Ross Island on the open waters of the Ross Sea.
+In December 2003, a relatively-small knife-shaped iceberg, B-15K (about 300 km^{2}), detached itself from the main body of B-15A and started drifting northward.
 By January 2005, prevailing currents caused B-15A to drift toward the Drygalski Ice Tongue, a 70 km extension of the land-based David Glacier, which flows through the coastal mountains of Victoria Land.
-A few kilometres from the ice tongue, the iceberg became stranded on a shallow seamount before resuming its northward course.
-On 10 April 2005, B-15A collided with the ice tongue, breaking off the tip of the ice tongue; the iceberg seemed unaffected by the collision.
+A few kilometres from the ice tongue, the iceberg became stranded on a seamount that created an area of shallow water, before resuming its northward course after the portion in contact with the seabed disintegrated.
+On 10 April 2005, B-15A collided with the ice tongue, breaking off its tip; the iceberg seemed unaffected by the collision.